endroad/darklit-doc/docs/nsref/nsref.future.md

     bool c = a is b     // Equal
     bool c = a == b     // Equal (equiv.)

-    bool c = a is not b // Not Equal bool c = a isnot b  // Not Equal (equiv.) bool c = a != b     // Not Equal (equiv.)
+    bool c = a isnot b  // Not Equal (equiv.) bool c = a != b     // Not Equal (equiv.)